pdefusco/CDE_1.19_NewFeatures/README.md

 Open the ```airflow_dag.py``` file located in the ```cde_jobs``` folder.
 Familiarize yourself with the code.
 Notice the following:

 * Lines 84-88: an instance of BashOperator is used to read the file from the CDE File Resource.
 Notice that we save the value as an xcom variable at line 87.
 Xcoms allow you to temporarily store values so they are accessible by other operators.
+Also notice that ```my_airflow_file_resource``` is the name of the CDE Resource while ```my_file.conf``` is the name of the File we will upload in it.

 ```
 read_conf = BashOperator(